phaxio/phaxio-dotnet/Docs/README-callbacks.md

         // Json.NET make a dynamic object we can use later Fax = JsonConvert.DeserializeObject(formData["fax"]),
         IsTest = formData["is_test"] == "true" ? true : false,

+	// Success means whether the send or recieve worked
+	// You can get a partial receipt (somebody attempted to
+	// send you a fax, but it didn't finish)
         Success = formData["success"] == "true" ? true : false
     };
 }